 You don't have to be happy about your ostomy, or even like it.
-It's normal, it's OK, and we support you no matter what.
+It's normal, it's OK, and I am here to support you no matter how you feel about it.

 "I am not one of those people who will tell you everything is great.
 I'm pissed that at age 31 I was diagnosed with cancer, and I am very pissed that I'm dying.
 Having limited time left doesn’t change that for me.
 I don’t like when people tell me I should be grateful.
 When I do feel grateful, I embrace it.
 When I am pissed, I embrace that too." – Violet Kuchar

-If there is something ostomates are quite aware of, it's our emotions and how easy it is to be consumed by them.
-After surgery, grief is natural.
-Griefing is a process that takes time and it's a way of dealing with our new reality.
-Rather than harshly judging your emotions, care for them.
-Care for yourself.
+If there's something we're all quite aware of, it's our thoughts and how easy it is to be consumed by them.
+After ostomy surgery, grief is natural.
+Griefing is a way of dealing with our new reality and it's a process that takes time.
+So rather than harshly judging your emotions, just be aware of them.
+Be kind to yourself.
 The truth is, neither sadness nor happiness is the right choice.
 Because neither is a path toward anything if you don't give yourself time to heal.